patchshorts/cgodwin.io/src/posts/architecting-compute-engine-gcp-solutions.md

 First generation is provided for Python 2.7, PHP 5.5, and Java 8.

 ##### App Engine Flexible
-App Engine Flexible allows you to customize the runtime with Dockerfiles.
+App Engine Flexible allows you to customize the runtime via `Dockerfile`.
 This gives you the ability to modify the supported App Engine Flexible runtime and environment.
 You can also deploy your own custom containers.
 This makes it easy to scale your app and keep it running in a consistent environment.

 * Go
 * Java 8